 The NMC Music Education Awards

-The National Music Council (NMC) Music Education Awards scheme recognises Hubs (in England) and local authorities across the rest of the UK that are able to demonstrate imaginative, inclusive and all round high-quality music provision in a particular year.
-Each year, Jazz Services also award the Will Michael Jazz Education Awards - see this year's full report here.
+The scheme celebrates imaginative, inclusive and all round high-quality music provision in a particular year.
+Each year, Jazz Services also award the Will Michael Jazz Education Awards.

 The full reports (including photographs) of recent Awards ceremonies can be found on the left hand side of this screen, whilst older reports can be accessed by clicking on the links below.